Should You Hire an Agent Who Is a Seniors Real Estate Specialist (SRES)?

 • They can help with understanding how to position your estate planning, so the transition after you pass isn’t a burden on your family.

-According to NAR data, those in the 57+ age group have spent significantly more time in their previous home than younger age groups.
+According to NAR data, those aged 58 and older have spent significantly more time in their previous home than younger age groups.
 With that amount of time comes a lot of memories, emotional attachments, and sentimental thoughts.

 SRES certification training gives agents a wealth of knowledge and insight into the senior real estate market.
 But does that mean retirees should only hire an agent who has this specific certification?